Checking in at

 Words by Hamish Roy

-Travelling, and travelling well, is integral to the Cabana mood.
-As Cabana readers will undoubtedly agree, every great adventure should begin with an inspirational base from which to explore your new surroundings.
-Few understand this better than the experts at Mr & Mrs Smith, so, for this series, we have partnered to curate our ultimate hotel guide.
-We'll provide an intimate insight into hotels - of all shapes and sizes - that truly embody the spirit of Cabana.
-This month, we're in Menorca, Spain, delving into the story of Cristine Bedfor...
+Travelling, and travelling well, is integral to the Cabana mood, so for this series we have partnered with hotel experts, Mr & Mrs Smith, to create our ultimate, highly-curated hotel guide.
+We'll give you an intimate insight into hotels - of all shapes and sizes - that truly embody the spirit of Cabana.
+This month, we're in the Loire Valley...